support

 I'll soon be looking through the huge tote of costumes that I have been accumulating and see what I can pull out.
 After I've made my selections, my luggage will be about four times as much as any walker brings.
 How else would I fit in a military-sized squirt gun, Wellington boots, cowboy hat, and who knows what else?
 I'm hoping that someday, my appearance will be that of a person cured of MS — but that it won't be a costume, it will be the real me.
 That will be one costume that I will be happy to wear for the rest of my life.

 Jill lives in East Taunton with her husband and a very annoying cat.
-She was diagnosed with MS a little over 10 years ago when she was 24.
+She was diagnosed with MS in 1998 when she was 24.
 She has been participating in the Challenge Walk since the beginning as a crew member and can also be found at many other fundraising events.

 Starting the crew experience — in a van